Family Investment Company

 Chris Broome – Chartered Financial Planner

-Trusts have been the traditional way to pass down family wealth to future generations.
-Tax changes over the past few years mean that Family Investment Companies (FICs) may offer a more efficient option.
+In the past, trusts were always the traditional way to pass down family wealth to future generations.
+However, in recent times, and with favourable tax changes, a Family Investment Company (FIC) may now offer a more efficient option.

 The Finance Act 2006 introduced significant changes to the UK’s tax regime for family trusts.
 Most new family trusts now enter into the “Relevant Property Regime” which result in: